lochanamalt/test_tuber_ruler_app/privacy-policy.md

 ## 5. User Rights

 As all data is processed locally on your device, you have full control over your data.
-You can delete the app at any time, which will remove all stored data from your device.

 ## 6. Data Security

 We take your privacy seriously and implement industry-standard security measures to protect your data.
 Since no data is transmitted off your device, the risk of data breaches is minimized.

-## 7. Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
-Any changes will be posted on this page with an updated effective date.
-We encourage you to review this policy periodically for any changes.

-## 8. Contact Us
+## 7. Contact Us

 If you have any questions or concerns about this Privacy Policy, please contact us at:

-[Your Contact Information]
+[email]